SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 | $\mathrm{SO_2}$      | –296.8                                                            |
 | $\mathrm{CO_2}$      | –393.5                                                            |
 | $\mathrm{H_2O(l)}$   | –285.5                                                            |

-Table: Standard enthalpy of formation of selected species [@nist]

 #### Products for HHV and LHV